NapatKulnarong/ball_bouncing_sim_oo/README.md

   - Handles collisions between objects.
   - Displays the game over screen and leaderboard.
 _______________________________________________________________________________________________
-Interactions Between Each Object
+**Interactions Between Each Object**

-• WelcomePage: Displays login screen and interacts with UserManager to validate or create user accounts.
+• **WelcomePage**: Displays login screen and interacts with UserManager to validate or create user accounts.

-• UserManager: Reads and writes user data to a CSV file and shares user information with MidnightSpaceGame.
+• **UserManager**: Reads and writes user data to a CSV file and shares user information with MidnightSpaceGame.

-• MidnightSpaceGame: Manages various objects, including Spaceships, Balls, Suns, UFOs, and LightLines.
+• **MidnightSpaceGame**: Manages various objects, including Spaceships, Balls, Suns, UFOs, and LightLines.
                      It updates their positions and checks for collisions during gameplay.

-• Spaceships: These objects fire lasers that interact with UFO objects.
+• **Spaceships**: These objects fire lasers that interact with UFO objects.
 They also detect collisions with the Sun, Ball, or UFO objects.

-• Suns: These objects are hazards that end the game when collided with by Spaceships.
+• **Suns**: These objects are hazards that end the game when collided with by Spaceships.
 _______________________________________________________________________________________________
-Extension and Modification of the Baseline Code
+**Extension and Modification of the Baseline Code**

 • The Comets and Coins in the game are modified from the ball.py file.